 Hammer Tone and Playing Action:

 Shafts that are very flexible generally provide the most musical tone.
 There is less “noise” and “thump” relative to sound at musical pitch.
 After countless experiments and side-by-side listening and recording tests, Carrie Rizzetta and I feel that very flexible hammers sound more attractive and “musical.”
 And more often than not they also produce the greatest volume of sound.
-While some may disagree, and hammers do vary greatly, this is our judgement based on long personal experience.
+While some may disagree, and hammers do vary greatly, this is our judgement based on our long experience and feedback from players who hear the difference.

 Head weight also influences tone and playing.
-All else being equal, lighter heads produce a brighter, sharper, more pure tone.
-Heavier heads produce a deeper, rounder tone.
-These head weight effects can be modified with padding on the striking surface.
-Light heads can be padded more softly to be less sharp and bright; heavy heads can have harder pads (or no pad at all) to create a sharper and brighter tone.
-Heavier heads also bounce at a slower, more controllable rate making them especially suitable for some bounce techniques.
+My single-sided heads are relatively light weight while my double-sided heads are a heavier, medium weight.
+All else being equal, heavier heads produce a deeper, rounder tone that is a bit more thumpy.
+Lighter heads produce a brighter, sharper, more pure tone with minimal thump and a bit more volume.
+Light heads can be padded to be less sharp and bright; heavier heads can have harder pads (or no pads at all) to create a sharper and brighter tone.
+Heavier heads also bounce at a slower, more controllable rate making them nice for some bounce techniques.
+The carbon shafts are optimized for each head weight; lighter heads require a more flexible shaft for best playing action.
+For smaller dulcimers, the heavier heads can bring out a deeper sound.
+Large, deep sounding dulcimers sometimes sound most attractive with light weight heads that have some padding.

 Tone is even influenced by the width and thickness of the striking surface.
 For my dulcimers I prefer a relatively wide, thin surface which tunes the heads in a way that promotes a slightly warmer and less sharp tone.
 A softer playing touch will also trend in that sound direction, but there are times when you just have to hit that dulcimer hard and play loud!
 Again, a softer pad will lessen the sharper tone of narrow hammers.